 Texas Instruments (TXN) Gains But Lags Market: What You Should Know

-Coming into today, shares of the chipmaker had gained 4.81% in the past month.
-In that same time, the Computer and Technology sector lost 5.9%, while the S&P 500 lost 2.45%.
+Heading into today, shares of the chipmaker had gained 8.39% over the past month, outpacing the Computer and Technology sector's loss of 1.7% and the S&P 500's gain of 0.88% in that time.

-Texas Instruments will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Texas Instruments as it approaches its next earnings release.
 On that day, Texas Instruments is projected to report earnings of $2.17 per share, which would represent year-over-year growth of 16.04%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.71 billion, up 9.93% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $4.71 billion, up 9.93% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Texas Instruments.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 Texas Instruments is currently a Zacks Rank #1 (Strong Buy).

-Valuation is also important, so investors should note that Texas Instruments has a Forward P/E ratio of 19.39 right now.
-This represents a premium compared to its industry's average Forward P/E of 13.41.
+Looking at its valuation, Texas Instruments is holding a Forward P/E ratio of 19.63.
+This represents a premium compared to its industry's average Forward P/E of 13.48.

-Meanwhile, TXN's PEG ratio is currently 2.08.
+Also, we should mention that TXN has a PEG ratio of 2.1.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Semiconductor - General industry currently had an average PEG ratio of 2.34 as of yesterday's close.
+The Semiconductor - General industry currently had an average PEG ratio of 2.36 as of yesterday's close.

 The Semiconductor - General industry is part of the Computer and Technology sector.
 This group has a Zacks Industry Rank of 6, putting it in the top 3% of all 250+ industries.